Building Capacity for Climate Resilience in the Albemarle-Pamlico Region Tribal Communities Project

 Overview

 APNEP has partnered with the North Carolina Commission of Indian Affairs (NCCIA) to implement a project designed to support tribal communities in the Albemarle-Pamlico watershed in considering climate resilience during community planning.
 The project was developed by APNEP in partnership with representatives from tribal communities in the Albemarle-Pamlico watershed and coastal plain and is designed to increase engagement between tribal organizations, government agencies, and university faculty, as well as to acknowledge the unique knowledge and cultural perspectives of tribal communities surrounding climate change impacts.
+[Map below adapted from Emanuel and Wilkins (2020) Water]

 The project's overarching goal is protecting the environmental health of the waterways and natural resources in the Albemarle-Pamlico region, and the communities that live in, visit, and depend upon them.
-Core project partners include the NCCIA, APNEP, NC State University (NCSU), and the Virginia Coastal Policy Center.
+Core project partners include the NCCIA, APNEP, Duke University, NC State University (NCSU), and the Virginia Coastal Policy Center.
 Other project advisors include the UNC American Indian Center, the North Carolina Office of Recovery and Resiliency, and the Southeast Climate Adaptation Science Center.
 Community engagement envisioned through the project includes workshops and other forums to share information on climate impacts and resilience planning strategies, and promotion of information sharing between tribal communities and resilience practitioners.
-Additionally, a graduate research assistant, under the guidance of NC State University faculty member and member of the Lumbee tribe Dr. Ryan Emmanuel, will conduct an analysis to assess climate resilience planning and implementation projects by tribal governments and other tribal or inter-tribal organizations throughout the United States.
+Additionally, a graduate research assistant, under the guidance of Duke University faculty member and member of the Lumbee tribe Dr. Ryan Emanuel, will conduct an analysis to assess climate resilience planning and implementation projects by tribal governments and other tribal or inter-tribal organizations throughout the United States.

 After the completion of these initial phases of the project in 2021, the project team hopes to utilize these planning and assessment efforts to build capacity for developing resilience and adaptation strategies tailored to meet the unique needs of coastal plain tribal communities.